-This risk is an important element of operational risk, and it comprises threats to hardware, software, infrastructure and sensitive data.
-Threats may arise from unauthorised access, harm or misuse.
-This includes harm caused intentionally, or accidentally, as a result of failing to follow security procedures.
-The Board has approved a Cyber Risk Policy which it reviews at least annually.
-The Society carried out several cyber related projects and has recruited an additional specialist to significantly enhance its resilience and combat risks from cybercrime.
+The Society recognises that the risks from cybercrime are of growing concern.
+The Society recognises this risk to our customers and processes.
+The Society carried out several cyber related projects and employs dedicated resource to significantly enhance its resilience and combat risks from cybercrime.
 Since 2018 the Society has been awarded annually the Cyber Essentials Plus standard of assurance, a government backed cyber security certification scheme, endorsing the cyber security standards it employs across all areas of the business.
 The Society continues to maintain a sustained focus in this area.